sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Chapter 3.
 Fundamental Principles of the Attribute-Driven Model

-This chapter explains why the Nablla model adopts the attribute-first principle and how it defines the flow of state.
+This chapter explains why the Sercrod model adopts the attribute-first principle and how it defines the flow of state.

 ### 3.1 Treating HTML attributes as state